CodingTrain/website-archive/README.md

 * iTerm
 * Alexa skill
 * dialogflow

+# Add your own variation

+If you want to share your own variation based on a Coding Train video, you can also do this by visiting the page corresponding to the video on our [website](http://thecodingtrain.com).
+Check out the [Community Contributions Guide](https://github.com/CodingTrain/website/wiki/Community-Contributions-Guide) to see how it's done.
+It will then be featured right under the video on the website for everyone to see!

 # Past Live Streams
 * [Live Stream #112: Happy Holidays from the Coding Train!](https://youtu.be/dEWmwQMKgIk?list=PLRqwX-V7Uu6bxnFR6no70vlxxuxDEzflz)